GDPR

 At the same time, we are the organizer of training courses and conferences.
 For organizational and order purposes, we may need information of a personal nature to be able to make reservations and mutual settlements in connection with the participation in conferences.

-In addition, we process your data to be able to answer all questions and requests addressed to KFE by traditional correspondence, by e-mail or via the contact form.
+In addition, we process your data to be able to answer all questions and requests addressed to Legal Building by traditional correspondence, by e-mail or via the contact form.

 Can I have access of my data?